 Pathogenic Bacteria Removal

-Pathogenic bacteria like the giardia and e-coli cannot be removed by the reverse osmosis system.
-This is the main reason why ultraviolet (UV) lights are installed in the said system so that the bacteria can be killed.
+Pathogenic bacteria like giardia and e-coli cannot be removed by the reverse osmosis system.
+This is the main reason why ultraviolet (UV) lights are installed in the said system to kill the bacteria.

-But there are often that the water can have some shady spots which will prevent some of the bacteria from getting exposed and be killed.
-Also, if the UV light is situated before the bladder tank, then it will cause the bacteria to colonize in the bacteria itself.
+But there are often that the water can have some shady spots, preventing some of the bacteria from getting exposed and being killed.
+Also, if the UV light is situated before the bladder tank, it will cause the bacteria to colonize in the bacteria itself.

-The bladder tank of the reverse osmosis system should be sterilized from time to time because if not then that will be the main source of bacterial contamination.
+The bladder tank of the reverse osmosis system should be sterilized from time to time because, if not, that will be the main source of bacterial contamination.

-As for the Berkey Water System, it effectively removes the pathogenic bacteria to a log 7 degree, and it will prevent it from contaminating your drinking water.
-The log 7 is equal to a 99.99999% bacteria removal rate.
+As for the Berkey Water System, it effectively removes the pathogenic bacteria to a log 7 degrees, and it will prevent it from contaminating your drinking water.
+Log 7 is equal to a 99.99999% bacteria removal rate.